-I haven't been more intrigued, fascinated and skeptical (yeah! all at the same time) about technology than right now.
-Possibilities are endless, advantages are primarily two fold- saving time and saving effort hence making you more effective, efficient and adding convenience to life.
+I haven't been more intrigued, fascinated, and skeptical (yeah! all at the same time) about technology than right now.
+Possibilities are endless; advantages are primarily twofold- saving time and saving effort, making you more effective, efficient, and adding convenience to life.

 The landscape of shopping has changed.
 The article reveals new advents and how our lives are going to be further revolutionized.
 From Amazon to Ikea to Sephora to Vogue and many other small and big players, our traditional - touch and feel and buy store is no more happy.
 You can try your glasses online and see how it looks on your face.
 Whoosh! goes the eyeglasses shop and the shopkeeper whose comments kept you entertained while trying glasses. :)

 Amazon recently announced a new service, Prime Wardrobe, that allows customers to select 3-15 items and try the clothes for up to seven days, with free shipping and returns for the items they choose not to keep.
-Whoosh! goes the apparel stores and the sales associates who got amused( at least by me for sure) at you every time you tried a new dress and gave a Miss Universe look in front of the mirror.
+Whoosh!
+Goes the apparel stores and the sales associates who got amused( at least by me for sure) each time you tried a new dress and gave a Miss Universe look in front of the mirror.

 IKEA just launched an AR-powered app that lets consumers visualize virtual furniture placed in their homes.
 Really?
 Even furniture?
-Whoosh! disappears the traditional carpenter who waited patiently for your creativity to work and place an order.
+Whoosh!
+Disappears the traditional carpenter who waited patiently for your creativity to work and place an order.
 Oh, that is too long ago.
 Well, tier 2 cities in India still have this concept.
-Also, vanishes the furniture sales associates who tried to make every furniture a dream furniture for your home and a piece to die for.
-Hahaha.
+Also, vanishes the furniture sales associates who tried to make every piece of furniture dream furniture for your home and a piece to die for.

-Few examples but they reflect the transitioning present, the life gone by and an anxious future.
+These are a few examples, but they reflect the transitioning present, the disappearing past, and an anxious future.

 Yes!
-It's saving time, energy, traffic commotion, waiting in the queue and providing the convenience of shopping right in our bedroom with the comfort of experimentation one get in an offline store.
+It's saving time, energy, traffic commotion, waiting in the queue, and providing the convenience of shopping right in our bedroom with the comfort of experimentation one gets in an offline store.
 Convenience is our driving force.

-Our traditional stores and our old school of shopping was time-consuming and full of hassle.
+Our traditional stores and our old school of shopping were time-consuming and full of hassle.
 But we never thought it that way unless technology presented a convenient option and we lapped it up.

 My only worry?
 What if it gets lopsided?

-I remember, our family trip to buy vegetables or buying a birthday dress was not just a buying and selling transaction.
-It was a big family affair, a bonding experience and a learning one too.
-Coming from an Indian standpoint, my first lessons in bargaining and negotiation came from my mother and the shopkeeper.
-Waiting for your turn to try your clothes, checking out price tags with instant approval or disapproval, space cramped fitting rooms, waiting in the queue to pay and finally seeing some real transaction happening was all part of my learning and growing up.
-To see that the bananas are firm and green enough to last a few days, to sort out stained onions from the gleaming ones and to wait for the shopkeeper to weigh and pack them up was all a learning for me.
+I remember our family trip to buy vegetables or buying a birthday dress was not just a buying and selling transaction.
+It was a big family affair, a bonding experience, and a learning one too.
+From an Indian standpoint, my first lessons in bargaining and negotiation came from my mother and the shopkeeper.
+Waiting for your turn to try your clothes, checking out price tags with instant approval or disapproval, space-cramped fitting rooms, waiting in the queue to pay, and finally seeing some real transaction happening was all part of my learning and growing up.
+To check whether the bananas are firm and green enough to last a few days, to sort out stained onions from the gleaming ones and to wait for the shopkeeper to weigh and pack them up was all a learning for me.
 The struggle of staring at that expensive red dress worn by the mannequin and adjusting that desire with a yellow dress chosen by the family was painful but valuable.
-Not to forget, one dress involved the entire family wise judgment and involvement. :)
+Not to forget, one dress involved the entire family's wise judgment and involvement. :)

 My first lessons of patience, value for money while wriggling by the side of my mom was learned there.

-Buying my first pair of eyeglasses to trying our new sports shoes, those over the roof top questions ( yeah, how embarrassed I use to get sometimes) of my mom regarding the fit and how I mustn't spoil it soon because it's all so expensive, I learned.
+Buying my first pair of eyeglasses to trying our new sports shoes, those over the rooftop questions ( yeah, how embarrassed I used to get sometimes) of my mom regarding the fit and how I mustn't spoil it soon because it's all so expensive, I learned.

-Shocked and surprised as I was when my parents announced that I would get my own bed, the shopping trip to the furniture store is worth remembering.
-From the kind of wood used to the polish applied, the durability and tak- tak- tak sound that my father made by knocking under the bed to check I don't know what, spending three hours with the family over one bed was then boredom at its peak but I learned.
+Surprised as I was when my parents announced that I would get my own bed, the shopping trip to the furniture store is worth remembering.
+From the kind of wood used to the polish applied, the durability and tak- tak- tak sound that my father made by knocking under the bed to check I don't know what, spending three hours with the family over one bed was then boredom at its peak, but I learned.